China stocks end lower as cenbank unexpectedly keeps key rate steady | Business

 ** China will step up financial support for technology innovation and ensure the security and stability of its supply chains, State TV cited a meeting chaired by President Xi Jinping as saying. ** China's central bank urged financial institutions to step up support for the contact-intensive service sector and small firms impacted by COVID-19, and vowed to keep property sector financing stable and orderly.

 ** Consumer staples edged up 0.5% and tourism firms gained 1.4%, while real estate developers slumped 5.8%. ** Energy and machinery stocks fell 4.8% and 3.8%, respectively.
-New energy shares fell 4%, with battery giant Contemporary Amperex Technology Co (CATL) slumping 7.6% to nearly 11-month lows.
+New energy shares fell 4%, with battery giant Contemporary Amperex Technology Co (CATL) slumping 7.6% to end at a near 11-month low.

 ** If lockdowns in China cause further disruptions to global supply chains, the Federal Reserve will need to take even more aggressive action to bring down "much too high" inflation, Minneapolis Fed President said. ** Mainland China reported 19,927 new COVID-19 cases for April 19, down from 21,600 new cases a day earlier.